Un-Science Tuesday

 Recently a panel of more than 20 scientists looked at various cell phone studies and found some alarming evidence that pointed to increased risks for brain cancer.
 They recommended taking 10 simple precautions while using cell phones which the University of Pittsburgh Cancer Institute announced last week.
 John Tierney skips over that information.

 Instead he says that despite the fact that "prominent brain surgeons" talk publicly about cell phone dangers, his "colleague Tara Parker-Pope has noted that there is no known biological mechanism for the phones' non-ionizing radiation to cause cancer, and epidemiological studies have failed to find consistent links between cancer and cellphones."
+Who do you trust?
 Prominent brains surgeons or Tierney's parsing of his colleague's column?

-Parker-Pope's article 1 also said that research indicated "increases in three cancers: glioma; cancer of the parotid, a salivary gland near the ear; and acoustic neuroma, a tumor that essentially occurs where the ear meets the brain."
-She noted that researchers are concerned about the design flaws and duration of previous studies.
+Tierney skips the part of Parker-Pope's that about article 1 research showing "increases in three cancers: glioma; cancer of the parotid, a salivary gland near the ear; and acoustic neuroma, a tumor that essentially occurs where the ear meets the brain."
+Parker-Pope also noted that researchers are concerned about the design flaws and duration of many of the previous studies which showed no harm from cell phones.

-- Tierney writes that he still uses his "old blue-capped Nalgene bottle, the one with [bisphenol-A] BPA that survived glaciers, jungles and deserts".
+- On bisphenol A, Tierney writes that he still uses his "old blue-capped Nalgene bottle, the one with [bisphenol-A] BPA that survived glaciers, jungles and deserts".
 He warns that "if they ever try recalling it, they'll have to pry it from my cold dead fingers".
-Of course this is his choice, nevertheless, scientists show in hundreds of studies that BPA is an endocrine disruptor that's unnecessary in baby bottles.
+Of course this is his choice, nevertheless, scientists show in hundreds of studies that BPA is an endocrine disruptor that's unnecessary to the manufacture of baby bottles.

 The Campaign to Stop the Worry.
 Aren't They Thoughtful?